 Continuous monitoring of refrigerant gas leaks from air conditioning units in hotel rooms.

-It is common for hotel rooms to have an air conditioning unit for the comfort of the room occupants.
-If it isn’t performing as it is supposed to because of wear and tear from continual use, improper operation, inadequate maintenance or any other cause, there is the potential for a refrigerant leak.
-Leaking refrigerant evaporates into a gas and is harmful for the environment and for humans to inhale.
-In addition, the damage a leak can cause to the air conditioner components and the loss of refrigerant can add up to costly bills for the hotel owner.
+Many hotel rooms are equipped with air conditioning units to maintain a comfortable environment in which guests can relax and enjoy their stay.
+Air conditioners use refrigerant gas in their cooling operation.
+There is the potential for the refrigerant to leak out into the room, evaporating into a gas that is harmful for humans to inhale.
+In addition, the damage a leak can cause to the air conditioner components and the loss of refrigerant add up to costly bills for the hotel owner.

 |Hotel Chiller Room Application||Air Conditioning Application|